How to say "good" in Norwegian... More complicated than one should think...

 • Jeg har det godt. (adverb: litterally: "I have it well", but the deeper meaning is " I have a good, comfortable life, I am doing well, I'm lucky".
 You say it when you talk about your life in general, and not just right now as you can with "bra")

-• Han spiller godt! (adverb: he plays well)
+• Han spiller godt! (adverb: he plays well, no difference with “bra” here)

 • Maten smaker godt. (adverb: the food tastes good/delicious)

-• Les teksten godt. (adverb: read the text thoroughly)
+• Les teksten godt. (adverb: read the text thoroughly, in detail.
+“Bra” would normally not be used here.)

 Definitions: